October 30, 2020

 Once the pipeline executes, the last thing to do is activating your new theme.
 Go to your WordPress admin panel and navigate to Appearance -> </u>Themes</u>.
 Click 'Activate' next to your new theme:

 The existing delivery pipeline can be expanded with various actions.
 For example, you can add an action that will check the performance of your website using Lighthouse.
 If you wish to optimize the images in your theme assets, you can use the Image Compression action.
 Want to snipe down those pesky 404's?
-Use our Link Validator to audit the URL's on your website.
+Use our Link Checker to audit the URLs on your website.
 You can add those actions to your current pipeline, or create a new one that will perform those tests recurrently.

 In this guide we have went through the process of configuring your DigitalOcean droplet and uploading your theme to it using Buddy.
 Those are the basics and the possibilities are endless, so go out there and create your own WordPress CI/CD delivery system.